 - Flexible model allows high or low-density, urban/suburban/rural development

-Even applying Tenant Farming & Sharecropping tax provisions to indoor Cannabis production under lights by employing a community of affordable housing residents as the workforce might seem like a stretch, but when you read the IRS language their applicability is pretty clear.
-That could enable this concept to be applied in urban infill Cannabis grows with tenant sharecroppers living in on-site modular housing.
+In another approach, applying these Tenant Farming & Sharecropping tax provisions to indoor Cannabis production under lights employing a community of affordable housing residents as the tenants and sharecrop workforce might seem like a stretch, when you read the IRS language their applicability to indoor grows in towns and cities, though hardly contemplated by the IRS, seems pretty clear.
+That could enable this concept to be applied in urban infill Cannabis grows with tenant sharecroppers living in on-site modular housing that would be a cut above the toolshed “Home Depot” tiny houses that are currently being envisioned by so many well-meaning organizations as homeless housing.
+Let’s hope that Cannabis creativity leads to a sense of style in the tenant housing that springs from this concept.

 As I said earlier, Tenant Farming & Sharecropping both have horrible connotations of poverty, racism, and exploitation.
 Both Tenant Farming & Sharecropping have been embedded in some form in agricultural tax & property ownership laws since the American colonies.
 As an exploitative agricultural model both have been around at least as far back as Medieval European peasants living in cottages and working on the King’s lands for a share.